JAEHYEONG8121/JAEHYEONG8121/README.md

 ## About Me:

 I'm a student at Kookmin University's Department of Electronic Engineering, currently studying artificial intelligence.
 My aspiration is to become a researcher who leverages AI technology to benefit the world.
-To achieve this, I am diligently studying the fundamentals of AI, including linear algebra and probability theory, as well as delving into various AI fields such as machine learning, deep learning, transformers, large language models(LLM), computer vision(CV), diffusion models, and reinforcement learning(RL).
+To achieve this, I am diligently studying the fundamentals of AI, including linear algebra and probability theory.
+Recently, I have been interested in Responsible AI and studying topics such as AI-related regulations, data fairness, and explainable AI (XAI)
+You can check out my research and achievements on Notion, and everything I work on with code can be found here on GitHub.
+Questions are always welcome!

  <br>